BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.15.1 =

+* Bugfix: fixing a rare case where multi-property sites could show wrong numbers of units for a given floorplan if that floorplan has an ID that is not unique.

+= 0.15.0 =

+* Initial commit on the WordPress repo.

 = 0.14.11 =